eherra/catebook/README.md

 ### About Catebook

-The project has been made with a help of Java Spring boot and Thymeleaf template engine for HTML modifications and some Bootstrap here and there.
+The project has been made with a help of Java Spring boot, Thymeleaf template engine for HTML modifications and some Bootstrap and JavaScript here and there.

 Main focus has been on learning backend development, but the front end was not left without attention.
 (The UX might not be the best)